-In this example, the username 'test' and password 'secret' are not sent to the AAA servers (or to any logs).
-They are replaced with '\\\\'.
+In this example, the username 'test' and password 'secret' will not be sent to the AAA servers (or to any logs).
+They will be replaced with ''.

 The configure system security password hashing command affects the maximum number of characters that can be used to configure the password parameter.